How to Work with Freelancers

 So, if you are a marketing freelancer keep in touch with me please…we may work together in the near future.

-Overall, working for myself has been wonderful.
-I work best alone, in my own office that’s in my home (with my cat – pic below) where I get to set my own schedule.
-I have very specific needs in terms of my working environment (I have Aspergers), so this is optimal.
-I did work in brick & mortar offices for nearly 20 years, and simply reached a point that I could not do it anymore due to the social demands, fluorescent lighting, constant interruptions, frequent in-person meetings (that honestly should’ve been emails), and rigid schedules.
+Prior to Covid, I did work in brick & mortar offices for nearly 20 years, and simply reached a point that I could not do it anymore due to the social demands, fluorescent lighting, constant interruptions, frequent in-person meetings (that honestly should’ve been emails), and rigid schedules.
 I grew weary of being absolutely mentally exhausted by mid-week (to the point it affected my relationship with my wife), and constantly trying to work out the riddles that were my social interactions with co-workers.
 I’d have to take pages and pages of notes in every meeting so that I could decipher their slang, and short-hand later.
-If you know anything about those of us on the autism spectrum you know that we are intelligent and concepts don’t escape us, but it does take just a little longer to process long intensive data dumps that are some corporate meetings.
-These days, I simply make my calls when I have extra time to give it complete attention, take good notes, and follow up later to confirm that I did not miss anything important.
+If you know anything about those of us on the autism spectrum you know that we are intelligent and abstract concepts don’t escape us, but it does take just a little longer to process them.